gparlakov/jstalks-2021-optimising-angular/README.md

 3. Run `webpack-bundle-analyzer dist/stats.json` (keep tab open for comparison)
 4. Notice

-   - settings and article modules not lazy
+   - settings and article modules are not lazy
-   - all moment locales - even though we need only few of them - us/ru
+   - all moment locales - even though we need only a few of them - us/ru
-   - // TODO - think of how to move to a separate module | pusher - even though we need to ask user for permission
+   - // TODO - think of how to move to a separate module | pusher - even though we need to ask the user for permission
    - // TODO decide if to add it (it is a bit contrived) and make it only part of one module | PDFViewer - only used in one component but part of vendor js (no vendor in prod?)

 5. Explore what Angular does automatically with the tree shaker